kephale/napari-workshop-halfway-to-i2k/napari-workshops/notebooks/mitonet_segmentation.md

 The dataset we will use is https://openorganelle.janelia.org/datasets/jrc_mus-kidney.

-We will need to install this empanada-napari plugin https://empanada.readthedocs.io/en/latest/empanada-napari.html.
+We will need to install the empanada-napari plugin https://empanada.readthedocs.io/en/latest/empanada-napari.html.

 ## Setup